![]() |

 8. Camping

-Burton Historical Park, 36 km west of Nakusp, is a favorite campground of Nakusp locals that was recommended to us several times.
+Burton Historical Park, 36 km west of Nakusp, is a favorite campground of Kootenay locals that was recommended to us several times.
 This family-friendly campground is located on the shores of Arrow Lakes and has showers and flush toilets as well as sandy beaches, a picnic area, volleyball net, and horseshoe pit.

-Camping is also available at Nakusp Municipal Campground (forested sites 3 blocks from the beach near the baseball diamond, showers), Nakusp Hot Springs (mountainside camping near Kuskanax Creek, tent sites in the open, RV sites near the creek are partially shaded), and Halcyon Hot Springs (RV sites and tents sites are close together and in the open but have nice views).
+Camping is also available at Nakusp Municipal Campground (forested sites 3 blocks from the beach near the baseball diamond, showers), Nakusp Hot Springs (mountainside camping near Kuskanax Creek: tent sites in the open, RV sites near the creek are partially shaded), and Halcyon Hot Springs (RV sites and tents sites are close together and in the open, but have nice views).

-9. Golf at Nakusp Centennial Golf Club.
+9. Golf at Nakusp Centennial Golf Club

 10. Dining